-Let’s look at this example on how much effect it can create on the size of the images:
+Let’s look at this example on how it effects the creation of the images’ sizes:

-You can use free image converter tools to get your results.
-My QuicCloud CDN converts WebP format for my blog automatically and I use SVG image type for Logo.
-It helps in maintaining the quality of the logo on any screen as it consists of scalable vector data.
+You can use free image converter tools to achieve your results.
+My QuicCloud CDN converts WebP format for my blog automatically and I use SVG image type for the Logo.
+It helps in maintaining the quality of the logo on any screen since it consists of scalable vector data.

 (+Bonus) FEATURE IMAGE & OPEN Graph

 This is a silly Image SEO mistake that bloggers often do to prove that they still need to learn the basics of blogging.
 I don’t want to sound harsh, but how can you forget to set the feature image?